Isogeny graphs of superspecial abelian varieties and Brandt matrices: Acknowledgments

 \section{Acknowledgments}

 The proof of Theorem \ref{hen}\eqref{hen7} using Gelfand's trick was worked out with Guy Henniart and Marie-France Vign\'{e}ras.
 Nicholas Shepherd-Barron suggested using \cite[Chap.~11]{vM} to prove our Theorem \ref{yam}.
 Ching-Li Chai's comments greatly improved our paper.
 We also benefited from conversations and correspondence with Tomoyoshi Ibukiyama and Frans Oort.
-It is a pleasure to thank them all for their generous help.
+The referee's careful reading and suggestions went beyond the call of duty.
+It is a pleasure to thank them all.